 De-Angelis, Extracapsular Repair

-Extracapsular repair with the ligament highlighted in white in to demonstrate position.
-Usually thick suture is used rather than wire.
+Extracapsular repair with the ligament highlighted in white to demonstrate position.
+Usually a thick suture is used rather than wire.
 The wire shows where the suture would be placed around the knee.

 Tibial Tuberosity Advancement (TTA)